What Is It like To Live And Work In Tallinn As A Software Engineer?

 How has relocation affected you (your life, your career)?
 Is it worth moving to Estonia?

-The quality of my life has improved significantly here, as well as my career.
+The quality of my life and my career have improved significantly here.
 I have zero regrets about my decision to move to Estonia.
-It is a well developed, modern, and safe European country.
+It is a well-developed, modern, and safe European country.
+I really enjoy Tallinn life.

 If you could pick one piece of advice to anyone relocating here, what would it be?